-April is always an exciting time in Kowloon, Hong Kong, as hundreds of coin and paper money dealers, collectors and enthusiasts gather for a week of world class auctions and the fastest growing coin and paper money show.
+April is always an exciting time in Kowloon, Hong Kong, as hundreds of coin and paper money dealers, collectors and enthusiasts gather for a week of world-class auctions and the fastest growing coin and paper money show.
 This past week Stack’s Bowers and Ponterio brought their semi-annual sale to the Mira Hotel where it attracted spirited bidding from all over the world.
-This was a very successful Hong Kong offering of coins and banknotes, indicating that the market is on the rise, with many coins and notes exceeding high estimate, and bringing record prices.
+This was a very successful Hong Kong offering of coins and banknotes, indicating that the market is on the rise, with many coins and notes exceeding high estimates, and bringing record prices.
 All prices listed include the buyer’s premium.

 Session A: World Paper Money

 Session A offering world paper money started with a bang as the opening lot, a mid-grade condition Ming Dynasty 1 Kuan, realized above the high estimate.
 A few lots later, a 1912 Provisional One Dollar Bank of China note realized $27,485 USD!
 Offered for the first time by Stack’s Bowers, the note was just one of the many notes that debuted and exceeded expectations.

 A strong showing for group lots illustrated Stack’s Bowers’ skill at combining raw or graded notes to create starter sets or great groupings for dealers to purchase for inventory.
 Lot 70188, a group of 1,000 Yuan PRC banknotes, sold for $80,652.50, well over the estimate of $40,000 to $60,000.